-Research & Education Services is part of the Center for Health Protection.
+The Environmental Public Health Section is part of the Center for Prevention and Health Promotion.

-The programs in Research & Education Services focus on identifying, assessing, mitigating and preventing occupational and environmental illnesses and injuries in Oregon.
+The programs in EPH focus on identifying, assessing, mitigating and preventing occupational and environmental illnesses and injuries in Oregon.

 We monitor and track reportable environmental illnesses and occupational injuries and diseases and provide information and education to the public and health care providers on ways to reduce and prevent environmental health risks.

 Adobe Reader is required to view PDF files.
 Click the "Get Adobe Reader" image to get a free download of the reader from Adobe.